Exploring Nucleon Structure and the Proton Mass Problem through Holographic QCD: Conclusion

 The central role of the Pomeron in our analysis of gluonic contributions merits further discussion.
 In QCD, the Pomeron, crucial for small-angle scattering, is interpreted as a $2^{++}$ two-gluon bound state.
 Its dual description in AdS space corresponds to a graviton.
 By assuming that the massless graviton ground state decouples from strong interactions and that its first excited state manifests as the $2^{++}$ glueball, we obtained a glueball mass in the range $M = (2.0 - 2.24)$ GeV.
 This prediction aligns remarkably well with results from lattice QCD simulations and other theoretical models, providing strong support for the holographic interpretation of Pomeron physics and its connection to glueball states.

 A key achievement of this work is the quantitative evaluation of the QCD trace anomaly's contribution to the proton mass.
 By calculating the $J/\psi$ photoproduction cross section using our complete set of GFFs and incorporating the energy-scale dependence of the running coupling constant (via the two-loop QCD $\beta$-function) and the anomalous dimensions $\gamma_m$, we found excellent agreement with experimental measurements.
-This analysis yielded a trace anomaly contribution of approximately 23\% to the proton mass.
+This analysis yielded a trace anomaly contribution of approximately 24.0\% to the proton mass.
 This result is significant as it bridges insights from different methodologies: it is consistent with both direct experimental extractions and contemporary lattice QCD predictions, reinforcing the understanding that a substantial fraction of the proton's mass originates not from the Higgs mechanism but from the dynamical effects of QCD, with the trace anomaly being a key manifestation.

 While our results show compelling agreement with existing data, several limitations should be acknowledged.
 Firstly, in constructing the gluon GPDs, we considered only the lowest Fock state contribution.
 Higher Fock states and more complex gluon configurations could introduce systematic uncertainties, particularly in the small-$x$ region where gluon densities are high and nonlinear effects may become important.
 Secondly, our parametrization, while constrained by general principles, represents a specific model choice.
 Exploring alternative functional forms that satisfy the same boundary conditions could help quantify model-dependent uncertainties.
+Finally, while the present framework successfully describes the energy dependence of the total cross section $\sigma(W)$, its application to the differential cross section $d\sigma/dt$ reveals limitations.
+This shortcoming stems from the perturbative treatment of the running coupling, which is insufficient for describing the detailed momentum transfer dependence governed by non-perturbative QCD.